wornjss1002/OWASP_PTK/README.md

 # pentestkit

+Below is your OWASP PTK feature list with a new **Static Analysis (SAST)** brief added in:

+---

-The Penetration Testing Kit (PTK) browser extension is your all-in-one solution for streamlining your daily tasks in the realm of application security.
-Whether you’re a penetration tester, a Red Team member, or an AppSec practitioner, PTK enhances your efficiency and provides deep insights into your target application.
+**The OWASP Penetration Testing Kit (PTK)** browser extension is your all-in-one solution for streamlining your daily AppSec tasks.
+Whether you’re a penetration tester, a Red Team member, or an AppSec practitioner, OWASP PTK enhances your efficiency and provides deep insights into your target application.

-Key Features:
+**Key Features:**

+* **Runtime Scanning (DAST & IAST & SAST & SCA):**
+  Perform Dynamic Application Security Testing, Static Analysis, In-Browser IAST and Software Composition Analysis on the fly.
+Identify SQL injection, command injection, reflected/stored XSS, SQL auth bypass, XPath injections, JWT attacks, and other complex threats.

+* **Static Analysis (SAST):**
+  PTK automatically parses loaded JavaScript, HTML, and CSS right in your browser—before any code ever runs.
+It flags unsafe patterns like `eval()`, `innerHTML`/`outerHTML` injection, insecure cryptographic calls, missing input sanitization, and common anti-patterns.

-In-Browser IAST (Interactive Application Security Testing):
+* **In-Browser IAST (Interactive Application Security Testing):**
   PTK’s built-in IAST engine instruments your app at runtime—right in the browser—tracking taint flows and code execution to flag vulnerabilities as they occur.
-Catch issues like DOM-based XSS, unsafe eval/innerHTML usage, open-redirects, and more without leaving your dev tools.
+Catch issues like DOM-based XSS, unsafe `eval`/`innerHTML` usage, open-redirects, and more without leaving your dev tools.

-Runtime Scanning (DAST & SCA):
-Perform Dynamic Application Security Testing and Software Composition Analysis on the fly.
-Identify SQL injection, command injection, reflected/stored XSS, SQL auth bypass, XPath injections, JWT attacks, and other complex threats.

-JWT Inspector:
+* **JWT Inspector:**
   Analyze, craft, and tamper with JSON Web Tokens.
-Generate keys, test null signatures, brute-force HMAC secrets, and inject malicious JWK, JKU or kid parameters.
+Generate keys, test null signatures, brute-force HMAC secrets, and inject malicious `jwk`, `jku`, or `kid` parameters.

-Insightful Application Info:
+* **Insightful Application Info:**
   One-click visibility into tech stacks, WAFs, security headers, crawled links, and authentication flows.

-Built-in Proxy & Traffic Log:
+* **Built-in Proxy & Traffic Log:**
-Capture all HTTP(S) traffic, replay requests in R-Builder or R-Attacker, and automate XSS, SQLi, and OS command injection.
+  Capture all HTTP(S) traffic, replay requests in R-Builder, and automate XSS, SQLi, and OS command injection.

-R-Builder for Request Tampering & Smuggling:
+* **R-Builder for Request Tampering & Smuggling:**
   Craft and manipulate HTTP requests, including complex request-smuggling techniques.
 Now with cURL import/export.

-Cookie Management:
+* **Cookie Management:**
   Add, edit, remove, block, protect, export, and import cookies from a powerful in-browser editor.

-Decoder/Encoder Utility:
+* **Decoder/Encoder Utility:**
   Instantly convert between UTF-8, Base64, MD5, URL-encode/decode, and more formats.

-Swagger.IO Integration:
+* **Swagger.IO Integration:**
   Browse and interact with API endpoints directly from your Swagger documentation.

-Selenium Integration:
+* **Selenium Integration:**
   Shift left security by running automated Selenium tests with built-in vulnerability checks.

 Enhance your AppSec practice with PTK—the extension that makes your browser smarter and your testing faster.
 Install today and start uncovering vulnerabilities in real time!

 ## Development
 ```
 git clone git@github.com:DenisPodgurskii/pentestkit.git